If you had to choose, would you save a dying culture, or a dying ecosystem?

 The modern day reality is that we are dealing with a decimated wildlife population, poaching is rife and we have a forest that has been extensively logged and is under continual future threat from further logging.
 The conservation need is urgent.

-The BaAka culture is disappearing too, their communities are being destroyed by alcohol and money, they have become settled and are loosing the knowledge and culture associated with their more nomadic forest way of life.
+The BaAka culture is disappearing too, their communities are being destroyed by alcohol and money, they have become settled in permenant villages, partly through choice, partly not, and they are loosing the knowledge and culture associated with their more nomadic forest way of life.

 The conservation response to the wildlife crisis has been to create a National Park: a protected area of land that is intended to remain as a wild place, where wildlife can thrive, undisturbed by humans.
 Inside the National Park there is meant to be no hunting and no collection of materials.

 The response to the anthropological crises has been less clear.
 There are plenty of expatriates coming and going, many study and record the BaAka culture, others set up “community development programmes” many of which fade into nothing once the white people who’ve set them up leave.
 There is no overall structure or coordination.
 The main themes seem to be to tackle the immediate problems the BaAka communities have (health, alcoholism, education etc.), to try and develop viable economic alternatives and a push to restore parts of the old way of life.
 Restoring the old way of life means more time in the forest, and by definition, unrestricted access to the forest with permission to hunt and gather.

 It is here that we find our central conflict between the two disciplines in this part of Central Africa: